 Defined as the risk of adverse changes in the market value of the assets due to changes in the level and/or volatility of credit spreads.
-The market value of an asset can decrease because of spreads widening either because the market's assessment of the creditworthiness of the specific obligor decreases, which is typically accompanied by a credit rating downgrade, or because there is market-wide systemic reduction in the price of credit assets.
+The market value of an asset can decrease due to spreads widening caused by changes in the view of an issuer's creditworthiness or due to a systemic reduction in the price of credit assets.